mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 #### 2.1.6 'build.plugins.plugin.version' for org.apache.maven.plugins:maven-compiler-plugin is missing

-When using Maven plugins, a warning similar to:
+When using Maven plugins, a warning may be shown that is similar to:

 ```text
 [WARNING] Some problems were encountered while building the effective model for nl.mauritssilvis.challenges.java.intellij.maven.projects:basic:jar:1.0-SNAPSHOT